kingzamzon/tech-writing/task-1/README.md

 ## Pull request

-Pull Request is a way to contribute to repository on github.
+Pull Request is a way to contribute to repository on GitHub.
 It is a mechanism for a developer to notify team members that they have completed a feature.

 1. Fork the repository, by clicking on the fork buton.
-In this example I am using this repo [App-Ideas Repository](https://github.com/DannieBabz/App-Ideas--JS)
+In this example I am using this repo [App-Ideas Repository](https://GitHub.com/DannieBabz/App-Ideas--JS)

 ![Fork Button](./images/img3.png)